spatie/laravel-data/docs/as-a-resource/transformers.md

 ## Getting a data object without transforming

 It is possible to get an array representation of a data object without transforming the properties.
 This means `Carbon` objects won't be transformed into strings.
-And also, nested data objects, `DataCollection`s won't be transformed into arrays and the names of the properties won't be change by `MapOutputName` .
+And also, nested data objects and `DataCollection`s won't be transformed into arrays.
 You can do this by calling the `all` method on a data object like this:

 ```php
 ArtistData::from($artist)->all();